maxjacobson/smashcut/README.md

 adding inline documentation (comments above classes, methods, etc) please use the yard syntax.

+### release process

+(Haven't actually done this yet, but) to release a new version of the gem, you will need to:

+* decide what is the new version number
+* edit the version.rb file with a new version number
+* edit the CHANGELOG.md file to describe the new release, and make sure there's an "unreleased" section at the top for future unreleased changes.
+* The commit these changes
+* run `bundle exec rake release`, which will generate a git tag, push the tag to GitHub, create a new `.gem` file under the `pkg` folder, and release that pkg to rubygems.org
+* create a new GitHub release (<https://github.com/maxjacobson/smashcut/releases>) describing the changes in the new version

 ### Contributing

 Bug reports and pull requests are welcome on GitHub at